junhwanjang/Data_science_school_with_Python/README.md

 # DataSchool

-## To save lecture materials and all about DataScience shool
+## To save lecture materials and all about DataScience